 Our broad-church Anglican worship is based on the original English Book of Common Prayer written in the 16th century and updated in contemporary language.
 The BCP features a Daily Prayer Office based on English monasticism, as well as services of Holy Eucharist (Communion) and other sacraments.
 Anglican worship style, true to its “via media,” or “middle way” ethos, balances the Sacrament (Eucharist) and the Word (Scripture readings and preaching).
 Anglican polity balances lay ministry and ordained ministry.
-Pohick has two priests who preside over worship: The Rev. Dr. Lynn P. Ronaldi, Rector; and The Rev. Alex Allain, Assistant Rector.
+The Very Rev. Dr. Lynn P. Ronaldi, Rector, presides over worship.
 Lay Ministers lead various ministries, some listed below.

 Pohick Church models and practices the necessity for prayer through the Kiki Coderre Contemplative Prayer Ministry, Spiritual Reflections, Community of Hope practices, Lenten Programs and Speakers, an annual Family Spiritual Retreat, and weekly prayer lists.

-Altar Guild: A voluntary group whose ministry is to care for the altar, vessels and altar linens.
+A voluntary group whose ministry is to care for the altar, vessels and altar linens.
 Members prepare for all Eucharistic services, as well as baptisms, confirmations, weddings, and funerals.
 It is a privilege to serve at the Altar and members consider their work as an offering to God.
 Looking for young as well as more mature adults called to this ministry.
-Judy Sunderland, director
+Judy Sunderland, director.

-Flower Guild: The Flower Guild arranges for the flowers used at the Altar.
+The Flower Guild arranges for the flowers used at the Altar.
 This committed group is responsible for decorating the sanctuary for Sunday services, festival days, weddings, and funerals.
 We welcome new members and would be delighted to train newbies in flower arranging!
-Susan Pehrsson, director
+Susan Pehrsson, director.

 The LEMs consist of communicants in good standing, who are approved by, and serve under the direction of the Rector.
-They participate regularly in the Sunday morning services, and at other times such as the Daily Offices, the Stations of the Cross, funerals, Holy Week services, etc. Rick Nelson, coordinator
+They participate regularly in the Sunday morning services, and at other times such as the Daily Offices, the Stations of the Cross, funerals, Holy Week services, etc. Mike Elston, Coordinator

-Music of Pohick: Music plays an important part in the worship of God, amplifying the lectionary, supporting the liturgy, calling all to prayer, and inspiring and encouraging those present to faithfully live their Christian calls in the world.
-Linda Wilberger Egan, Minister of Music
+Music plays an important part in the worship of God, amplifying the lectionary, supporting the liturgy, calling all to prayer, and inspiring and encouraging those present to faithfully live their Christian calls in the world.
+Dan Catalanotto, Minister of Music.

 New members of all the Pohick music groups are always welcome.
-This may be the time to explore your own musical skills.
 Click here to learn more about the Music of Pohick Church.

-Wedding Guild: Under the direction of Rev. Lynn Ronaldi, wedding coordinators manage wedding day details, reception, photos, etc. with the bride, groom, and families.
-Dotty Godley, director; Pamela Nelson, coordinator
+Under the direction of Rev. Lynn Ronaldi, wedding coordinators manage wedding day details, reception, photos, etc. with the bride, groom, and families.
+Dotty Godley, director; Pamela Nelson, coordinator.